-Whilst the Heidelberg theses are not the articles of the Reformed Faith or Protestant Church, they are as Luther affirmed in his introduction what he believed Augustine’s theology of sovereign grace to be intimating.
+The Heidelberg theses are not the articles of the Reformed Faith or Protestant Church.
+They are however, as Luther affirmed in his introduction, what he believed Augustine’s theology of sovereign grace to be intimating.
 And in view of his legitimate “distrust of human wisdom” they reflect what Luther believed the Holy Spirit had imparted to him concerning how the apostle Paul should be interpreted.
-But his interpretations apart from needing to be valid in themselves must also be capable of integration with the rest of the New Testament, otherwise Paul effectively becomes the inventor of Christianity.
+But his interpretations must also be capable of integration with the rest of the New Testament.
+Otherwise Paul effectively becomes the inventor of Christianity.
 He absolutely is not – that idea results from a misinterpretation of his epistles, especially Romans.

 The distinctives of Paul’s Gospel

-In other words, the One who is to judge the Earth acts like man at his best: loving, filled with compassion and tolerant of human weakness, but One who shall come crashing down on hateful, hurtful compassionless liars that He describes as children of the devil (Jn8:44).
+In other words, the One who is to judge the Earth acts like man at his best.
+He is loving, compassionate and tolerant of human weakness.
+But also One who shall come crashing down on hateful, hurtful compassionless liars.
 Failure to do so would not be an act of love but injustice and indifference to the suffering of others.
-Our loving Creator’s intention is that all of Adam’s seed that are genuinely human (1Jn3:12) come to adore Him, not merely “to thank God for His great glory” but to love Him for His intelligible goodness and the wonders of His providence.
+Our Creator’s intention is that all of Adam’s seed that are genuinely human (1Jn3:12) shall adore Him.
+That is not merely “to thank God for His great glory”.
+It is to love Him for His intelligible goodness and the wonders of His providence.

-Returning to Luther and how he regarded the Creator, it is more a case of “we are here, God is there; we are this, God is that”.
+Returning to the theology of sovereign grace – to Luther and how he regarded the Creator.
+It is more a case of “we are here, God is there; we are this, God is that”.
 Love and justice mean something different to God than they do to man.
-Such would have to be the case if Luther’s teaching was to be reconciled with God’s own assessment of Himself in Exodus34:6-7, let alone the points already made about the historical Jesus.
+Such would be the case if Luther’s teaching was to be reconciled with God’s own assessment of Himself (Exodus34:6-7).
 Hence his paradoxical notion that what the bible might mean by love, kindness and goodness and the like, mean something different when applied to God.

-The outworking of Augustine’s two-pot sovereign grace theology reinforced by the Protestant Reformers is cosmic catastrophe on a scale no fictional horror writer could ever contemplate.
-The Arminian Evangelicalism more prevalent today fares little better – an inexplicably harsh Cosmic Chess Master being replaced by an incompetent, uncaring Overseer.
-It is also based on a false premise: the seemingly reasonable assumption that a loving God would wish as many people as possible to come to Christ as Savior and that He had given us the innate capacity to do so.
-That is refuted by the bible on both counts (Rom8:29 & Jn6:44 inter alia).
-Even if that were not the case it would mean that God had (at the least) overseen cultural, religious and ecclesiastical developments that He knew would result in vast swathes of humanity having no opportunity to hear a faithful account of the gospel to which they could ever respond to avoid perdition.
+The outworking of Augustine’s two-pot sovereign grace theology reinforced by the Protestant Reformers is a cosmic catastrophe.
+It is on a scale no fictional horror writer could even contemplate.
+The Arminian Evangelicalism more prevalent today fares little better.
+An inexplicably harsh Cosmic Chess Master re-emerges as an incompetent, uncaring Overseer.
+It is also based on a false premise, the seemingly reasonable assumption that a loving God would wish as many people as possible to come to Christ as Savior and that He had given us the innate capacity to do so.
+The bible refutes that allegation on both counts (Rom8:29 & Jn6:44 inter alia).
+Arminianism unavoidably infers that God had overseen cultural, religious and ecclesiastical developments that He knew would result in vast swathes of humanity having no opportunity to hear a faithful account of the gospel to which they could respond to avoid perdition.

-All is resolved once the true nature and purpose of salvation is disclosed.
-Firstly, that the source of man’s problem is not his God-given eternal soul but the temporary vessel or “tent” it inhabits whilst in mortal flesh (Rom7:24-25).
-Secondly, “the saved” are not the totality of souls who “go to heaven when they die” but those being sanctified in the present so that they may serve the living God whilst in human flesh.
+Resolution occurs once one understands the true nature and purpose of salvation.
+Firstly, that the source of man’s problem is not his God-given eternal soul.
+It is the temporary vessel (or tent) it inhabits whilst in mortal flesh (Rom7:24-25).
+Secondly, “the saved” are not the totality of souls who “go to heaven when they die”.
+They are those being sanctified in the present so that they may serve the living God whilst in human flesh.
 As for their future – “Rejoice, for the Wife has made herself ready” for marriage to the Lamb (Rev19:7).
-Far from detracting from God’s sovereign grace, such a perspective enhances it, for clearly no one apart from Jesus Himself could innately deserve such honor.
+Far from detracting from God’s sovereign grace, such a perspective enhances it.
+For clearly no one apart from Jesus Himself could innately deserve such honor.

-As for the rest of the world, remaining sinful in nature during their earthly life, they could never earn the right to be received into God’s eternal Kingdom or have the joy of being re-united with those they had loved and lost.
+As for the rest, remaining sinful in nature they could never attain to God’s eternal Kingdom.
+Nor could they have the joy of re-uniting with those they had loved and lost.
 Yet such shall be the case, at least for all who in the language of second century Christian writers “attend to moral discipline, paying heed to the natural precepts of the law by which man can be justified” [“Irenaeus against heresies” Book IV chap 13 para 1].
 The Creator being “a God who accepts those who imitate His own qualities of temperance, fairness and philanthropy and who exercise their free will in choosing what is pleasing to Him” [first apology of Justin chaps.
 43 & 46].
 Such was the language of those who had received the faith from the Apostles or their near successors.
-The idea of natural precepts being subsumed within the understanding and outreach of the very early Church is also indicated by the witness of Church historian Eusebius (see my earlier post on the unity of doctrine within the 2nd century Church).
-Such is how the forensic (pardoning) dimension to Christ’s Passion avails for the many; the participatory (sanctifying) benefits being the preserve of those who worthily partake of His body and blood so as to have spiritual empowerment in the present and be raised, or if alive bodily transformed on the last day (Jn6:54; 1Cor15:51).

-Only when such a pre-Augustinian perspective on free will (to choose good, not to respond to the gospel) is reinstated, and the Christ-related dimension of natural law understood (for it is Christ’s internal enlightenment and has reference to His Passion); only then shall God’s caring providence towards humanity as a whole be vindicated and the scope and efficacy of Christ’s saving work appreciated.
-It will be perceived as a “theology of glory” but one that is predicated on a theology of the Cross: A divine Savior’s suffering to deal with human sin – suffering in which those who shall one day be His Escort and come to share His throne must in measure have participated (Rev3:21; Rom8:17; Heb2:10).
+Only when such a pre-Augustinian perspective on free will is reinstated, and the Christ-related dimension of natural law understood (for it is Christ’s internal enlightenment and has reference to His Passion) shall God’s caring providence towards humanity as a whole be vindicated and the scope and efficacy of Christ’s saving work appreciated.
+Many will perceive it as a “theology of glory”.
+But it is one predicated on a theology of the Cross: a divine Savior’s suffering to deal with human sin.
+Suffering that those who shall one day be His Escort and come to share His throne must have participated (Rev3:21; Rom8:17; Heb2:10).

-And then then we have the 28 paradoxical statements of Luther and Beyer which I intend to comment on briefly in the next post but can be perused HERE
+And then we have the 28 paradoxical statements of Luther which I shall comment on briefly in the next post.
+You can peruse them HERE

 Author’s FACEBOOK page HERE